Big-company strategy. Small-business math.

 What frameworks are included?

-19 frameworks across foundational, growth/market-analysis, and advanced professional categories.
-The full list includes SWOT, Porter's Five Forces, 4Ps, Business Model Canvas, 3C's, PESTLE, Blue Ocean Strategy, McKinsey 7-S, Play to Win, Porter's Value Chain, Galbraith Star, Value Disciplines, Product Lifecycle, Three Horizons, Digital Marketing GTM, Rogers' Five Factors, Lean Canvas framing, Seven Degrees of Freedom, and OKR alignment.
+27 frameworks across foundational, growth/market-analysis, and advanced professional categories.
+The full list includes SWOT, Porter's Five Forces, 4Ps, Business Model Canvas, 3C's, PESTLE, Blue Ocean Strategy, McKinsey 7-S, Play to Win, Porter's Value Chain, Galbraith Star, Value Disciplines, Product Lifecycle, Three Horizons, Digital Marketing GTM, Rogers' Five Factors, Product-Market Growth Matrix, Seven Degrees of Freedom, SIPOC, Balanced Scorecard, VRIO, BCG Growth-Share Matrix, Kotter 8-Step Change Process, Value Driver Tree, Profit Pools Analysis, Return on Strategic Assets, and the Capital Allocation Framework.
 Pay-as-you-go and Essential expose subsets matched to the tier; Professional opens the full library plus the framework sequencer for multi-framework workflows.

 How is StratEngine different from ChatGPT?